Gary Vaynerchuk and Tony Robbins are two of the most popular self-help gurus these days.

 When that happens, they take the dye facto authority trappings that come with the teacher position.

-They are the expert and you’re not, what they say is true and what you say not necessarily true, and when you two disagree they’re always right.
+They are the expert and you’re not, what they say is true, and what you say is not necessarily true, and when you two disagree they’re always right.

 It also becomes more difficult for you to defend your right to speak and enforce your right to speak and win arguments.